FAQs for Practices: Financial Relief Provisions in the Coronavirus Aid, Relief and Economics Security (CARES) Act

 - Practices are eligible even if they have received SBA PPP loans

 - Three types of loans are available.
 For all three types, the term will be for four years and the first year of payments will be deferred.

 - Practices who take out these loans agree to maintain payroll, retain workers, and meet direct loan requirements.

-- Note: non-profit businesses are not eligible for Main Street Lending Program loans.
+- Non-profit businesses are now eligible for two new Main Street Lending Program loans, depending on certain requirements.